 Tip: Metal mesh purses never went out of style after the Victorian era.
-You can find vintage bags from the 50s to 80s that look very similar to Victorian and Edwardian era mesh bags.
+You can find vintage bags from the ’50s to the ’80s that look very similar to Victorian and Edwardian era mesh bags.
 I have a Whiting and Davis vintage bag that I often use with my Victorian evening gowns.
 Whiting and Davis still makes beautiful mesh bags.
-They cost a small fortune but they are worth it!
+They cost a small fortune, but they are worth it!

 The club bag was another travel bag that was adapted for women.
 The club bag is most well known as a doctor bag.
 They were quite large but could come in smaller sizes for women.
-Bags snapped close with a frame, had multiple compartments and were otherwise more practical than pretty.
+Bags snapped closed with a frame, had multiple compartments, and were otherwise more practical than pretty.